Muscle Group: Vastus Medialis is part of the Quadriceps

 Vastus Medialis is the most medial of the quadriceps muscles, found on the medial (inner) side of the front of the thigh.
 It works with the other quadriceps to straighten the knee.

-This muscle helps the joint to lock in the final stages of knee extension as the femur rotates medially.
-The portion just above the kneecap, often referred to as Vastus Medialis Oblique (VMO), is often thought of as being anatomically and functionally distinct from the rest of the muscle, though this is subject to debate.
+Vastus Medialis helps the joint to lock in the final stages of knee extension as the femur rotates medially.
+The portion just above the kneecap, often referred to as VMO, is often thought of as being anatomically and functionally distinct from the rest of the muscle, though this is subject to debate.

 Vastus Medialis as a whole works with the other quadriceps muscles to straighten the knee, all working strongly through their entire range.
 They work in activities such as standing up from a seated or kneeling position, going up and down stairs, cycling and squatting.